juxor/afaq/markdown/secJ5.md

-> _"If we put into practice the principles of libertarian communism within our organisations, the more advanced and prepared we will be on that day when we come to adopt it completely."_ [C.N.T. member, quoted by Graham Kelsey, **Anarchosyndicalism, Libertarian Communism and the State**,p.
+> _"If we put into practice the principles of libertarian communism within our organisations, the more advanced and prepared we will be on that day when we come to adopt it completely."_ [C.N.T. member, quoted by Graham Kelsey, **Anarchosyndicalism, Libertarian Communism and the State**, p.
 79]

 This idea (to quote the IWW) of _"building a new world in the shell of the old"_ is a long standing one in anarchism.
 Proudhon during the 1848 revolution _"propose[d] that a provisional committee be set up"_ in Paris and _"liaise with similar committees"_ elsewhere in France.
-This would be _"a body representative of the proletariat . . ., a state within the state, in opposition to the bourgeois representatives."_ He proclaimed to working class people that _"a new society be founded in the heart of the old society"_ for _"the government can do nothing for you.
-But you can do everything for yourselves."_ [_"Aux Pariotes"_, **La Reprsantant du Peuple**, No. 33] This was echoed by Bakunin (see [section H.2.8](secH2.html#sech28)) while for revolutionary syndicalists the aim was _"to constitute within the bourgeois State a veritable socialist (economic and anarchic) State."_ [Fernand Pelloutier, quoted by Jeremy Jennings, **Syndicalism in France**, p.
+This would be _"a body representative of the proletariat . . .,** imperium in imperio **[a state within the state], in opposition to the bourgeois representatives."_ He proclaimed to working class people that _"a new society be founded in the heart of the old society"_ for _"the government can do nothing for you.
+But you can do everything for yourselves."_ [**Property is Theft!**, pp. 321-2] This was echoed by Bakunin (see [section H.2.8](secH2.html#sech28)) while for revolutionary syndicalists the aim was _"to constitute within the bourgeois State a veritable socialist (economic and anarchic) State."_ [Fernand Pelloutier, quoted by Jeremy Jennings, **Syndicalism in France**, p.
 22] By so